Divorce is a traumatic experience, even more so if you are not the one who initiated the procedure.

 Nobody enters into a marriage thinking that it will end in divorce.
 It is normal that when the divorce is finally over and official, a grieving period will follow.

-Much like the grief, we feel when a loved one dies, the stages of grief post-divorce can be broken down into distinct phases of grief.
+Much like the grief, we feel when a loved one dies, the stages of grief post-divorce can be broken down into distinct phases of grief or break up.

 What is grief & its types?